builtinbruges/builtinbruges.com/README.md

 # Requirements

-The blog is built in `jekyll`.
-To compile the static HTML files, `jekyll-sass` and `rdiscount` should be installed.
+The blog is built in `jekyll` v2.2.

 # Running/building this blog locally

 Make sure all requirements are installed and run `jekyll`.
-All content from the `site` folder will be generated in a folder called `web`.
+All content from the folder will be generated in a folder called `_site`.

-### Disclaimer

-This probably isn't the most elegant solution (aka I can't push my static files through git) but my current webhoster doesn't support git so I don't need this functionality right now.